Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Save Your Gums, Save Your Smile

-Gum disease generally doesn’t get as much attention as cavities, but in reality, it’s actually the most prevalent disease in America – more common than heart disease, stroke, and cancer.
-A vast majority of the population – roughly 80% -- suffers from a form of gum disease.
+Gum disease generally doesn’t get as much attention as cavities, but it’s the most prevalent disease in America.
+In fact, it’s more common than heart disease, stroke, and cancer.
+A vast majority of the population (roughly 80%) suffers from a form of gum disease.
 This condition is also sometimes referred to as periodontal disease.
-No matter what you call it, however, it’s essential that you get in touch with Dr. Beliveau as soon as possible, so a solution can be found through effective gum disease treatment in North Andover, MA.
+No matter what you call it, however, it’s essential that you get in touch with Dr. Beliveau as soon as possible, so a solution can be found through effective gum disease treatment in North Andover.

 Why Choose E. Charles Beliveau, DDS for Gum Disease Treatment?